joaopedro02/DB_for_tests/README.md

 # DB For tests

-Tools to help deploy a database populated with random data for tests purposes.
+Tools to help deploy a postgres database populated with random data for tests purposes.

 - It can be used to test CDC replication tools or pipelines.
 - Can be used to test batch replication pipelines.